johnhebron/plex-api-ruby/plex-api-ruby-gem/docs/PlaylistsApi.md

 api_instance = OpenapiClient::PlaylistsApi.new
 path = '/home/barkley/playlist.m3u' # String | absolute path to a directory on the server where m3u files are stored, or the absolute path to a playlist file on the server.
 If the `path` argument is a directory, that path will be scanned for playlist files to be processed.
 Each file in that directory creates a separate playlist, with a name based on the filename of the file that created it.
 The GUID of each playlist is based on the filename.
 If the `path` argument is a file, that file will be used to create a new playlist, with the name based on the filename of the file that created it.
-The GUID of each playlist is based on the filename. force = 0 # Integer | force overwriting of duplicate playlists.
+The GUID of each playlist is based on the filename. force = 0 # Integer | Force overwriting of duplicate playlists.
 By default, a playlist file uploaded with the same path will overwrite the existing playlist.
 The `force` argument is used to disable overwriting.
 If the `force` argument is set to 0, a new playlist will be created suffixed with the date and time that the duplicate was uploaded.

 begin
   # Upload Playlist